sashs/Ropper/README.md

       -r, --raw             Loads the file as raw file -a <arch>, --arch <arch>
                             The architecture of the loaded file
-      --section <section>   The data of the this section should be printed --string [<string>]   Looks for the string <string> in all data sections --hex                 Prints the selected sections in a hex format --asm <asm> [H|S|R] [<asm> [H|S|R] ...]
+      --section <section>   The data of this section should be printed --string [<string>]   Looks for the string <string> in all data sections --hex                 Prints the selected sections in a hex format --asm <asm> [H|S|R] [<asm> [H|S|R] ...]